 Count Zrínyi Miklós and Henri de La Tour d’Auvergne-Bouillon, Count of Turenne lived in the same time period.
 We know that King Louis XIV of France knew the details of the Winter Campaign very well, and even sent 10,000 Gold Ducats to Zrínyi to help his military efforts.
 According to Liddell Hart, Marshal Turenne was the first general who could achieve significant success during his famous winter campaign in Alsace in 1674-75.

 In 1674, Turenne made his troops march for 250 kilometers but he was fighting through only 120 kilometers of this distance.
-If we take a closer look at this 120 kilometers, he spent 60 kilometers of this for chasing the German soldiers out of Alsace.
+If we take a closer look at these 120 kilometers, he spent 60 kilometers of this distance chasing the German soldiers out of Alsace.
 On the other hand, Zrínyi covered 460-490 kilometers to get to his destination and the same distance on the way back home, all the time in the enemy’s territory.
 Zrínyi’s supply line was at least four times longer than Turenne’s.
-Besides, the contemporary Alsace had more inhabitants and was incomparably richer than Somogy and Baranya counties in Hungary.
+Besides, contemporary Alsace had more inhabitants and was incomparably richer than Somogy and Baranya counties in Hungary.
 We also know that there were French soldiers arriving in Hungary not much after Zrínyi’s campaign: about 500 of them took part in the Battle of Szentgotthard.
 Turenne was among the inner circle of the French king and they were very well informed about the military moves.
 Also, he must have met French soldiers who returned from Hungary.
 All in all, Zrínyi’s Winter Campaign had to be very inspiring to him.

 Source: the history of the Winter Campaign is based on the research of Szibler Gábor, with some additions from Szerecz Miklós, and Perjés Géza